See the DOE report! Now Everyone is recognizing the advantages of Simple 120v charging at work.

 This sample placard (when PAID) (above right) will allow the authorized EV owner employee to plug into any convenient 120 VAC outlet found at USNA that is -safely- located within a few feet of an existing -valid- parking spot.
 No special chargers or installation is required.
 At least 9 such exterior 120 volt standard outlets exist (at least equal to the number of EV's that work here for the next few years!) as shown below.
-There are also dozens of electric boxes on the light poles around the fields that an electrician in a day could add additional outlets. (photo top right).
+There are also dozens of electric boxes on the light poles around the fields that an electrician in a day could add additional outlets.
+The new 2016 authorization allows for such minor NEW installations since the amortized cost of these new outlets are already included in the recommended $3/week prepayment. (photo top right).

 Why the GAO Ruling against personal use of Government Charging Stations does not apply!

 The GAO ruling specifically prohibited the personal use of expensive Charging Stations purchased with Appropriated funds.
 This makes perfect sense...
 But has nothing to do with an Employee plugging in his commuting appliance (electric scooter, bicycle, motorcycle or car) into an existing 120v convenience outlet, and using existing procedures to pay the cost for the privilege of charging.
 Especially when the procedure for using governmnet facilities (including utilities for personal use) exists and is well established (USNA Inst 7820.3).
 See why the GAO ruling does not apply.

 EXISTING AND FUTURE POTENTIAL FOR EV COMMUTING, PARKING and CHARGING at USNA:

 USNA has great EV commuting potential! . . .
 The Outlets exist, as shown in the USNA map at right.
 The outlets are safe to use, and Instructions exist for personal reimbursement for use of USNA Government facilities including utilities.
 Further, this process is entirely within the full spirit and objective of the Administrations' Federal Executive Order, the DOE's workplace Charging Challenge, and our national imperative to get off foreign oil and reduce our carbon emissions.
 The impact of plugging-in at-work is significant for extended the all-EV driving range of plug-in hybrids as shown below: